-The basis of education is religious teaching, i.e. the explanation of the meaning and purpose of life.
+The foundation of upbringing is religious teaching, i.e. the explanation of the meaning and purpose of life.

-People consider it a crime to lie before the court and ignoble to say falsehoods when speaking to one’s peers, but to say all kinds of nonsense and lies to children is not only considered alright, but, on the contrary, is deemed almost necessary.
-And yet it seems clear that it is the children with whom the adults should be especially careful about what they say to them.
+People consider it a crime to lie before the court and ignoble to say falsehoods when speaking to one’s peers, but to say all kinds of nonsense and lies to children is not only considered all right, but, on the contrary, is deemed almost necessary.
+And yet, it seems clear that it is the children with whom the adults should be especially careful about what they say to them.

 Religious teaching, as an explanation of the meaning and purpose of life, which had answered the needs of people a thousand years ago, cannot satisfy the people of our time.
 And yet, children are taught before all else that which had answered the needs of people a thousand years ago.
 This is a terrible mistake.